New constraints on primordial features from the galaxy two-point correlation function: ANISOTROPIC ANALYSIS OF THE BAO PEAK IN THE MULTIPOLES OF THE 2PCF

 The effect of each of the feature parameters on the nonlinear galaxy 2PCF monopole and quadrupole is illustrated in Fig.~\ref{fig:xi_feature} for a reference central redshift $z=0.51$ of the BOSS DR12 sample.
-We see that M1 present a sharp peak or deep, depending on the value of the phase $\phi_{\rm lin}$, corresponding to the scale of the 2PCF located at $s \sim 20\cdot\omega_{\rm lin}\,$Mpc.
+We see that M1 present a sharp peak or deep, depending on the value of the phase $\phi_{\rm lin}$, corresponding to the scale of the 2PCF located at $s \sim 20\,\omega_{\rm lin}\,$Mpc.
 The signal is smoothed by nonlinear effects similarly to the case of the BAO \cite{Beutler:2019ojk,Ballardini:2019tuc}, damping the primordial oscillations on the small scales of the Fourier space matter power spectrum and leading to a broad bump on the 2PCF.
 Note that for $\omega_{\rm lin} \sim 7.5$ and $\phi_{\rm lin} = 0$ the peak coincides with the position of the BAO one, i.e., $s_{\rm BAO} \sim 150\,$Mpc.
 M2 leaves a broad pattern on all scales in the 2PCF.
 Finally, we see, differently from what happened for the oscillatory templates, M3 generates a smooth and broad change of the 2PCF monopole shape.
 It is interesting to note that while the first two templates leave a clear oscillatory pattern also on the quadrupole, for the third model there is a negligible effect on the quadrupole.

-{\bf Results for the anisotropic analysis.}
+\section{RESULTS FOR THE ANISOTROPIC ANALYSIS}

-We start performing the standard BAO analysis on BOSS DR12 data for $\Lambda$CDM cosmology to validate our pipeline, using the measured post-reconstructed monopole and quadrupole, for each redshift bin.
-Means and uncertainties for $\alpha_\perp$ and $\alpha_\parallel$, marginalized over \{$B_0$, $B_2$, $A^0_0$ $A^2_0$, $A^0_1$, $A^2_1$, $A^0_2$, $A^2_2$\}, agree well with the ones found in Ref.~\cite{Ross:2016gvb}; we collect the results in Tab.~\ref{tab:alpha_ani_bao}.
+We start performing the standard BAO analysis on BOSS DR12 data for $\Lambda$CDM cosmology to validate our pipeline, using the measured postreconstructed monopole and quadrupole, for each redshift bin.
+Means and uncertainties for $\alpha_\perp$ and $\alpha_\parallel$, marginalized over \{$B_0$, $B_2$, $A^0_0$ $A^2_0$, $A^0_1$, $A^2_1$, $A^0_2$, $A^2_2$\}, agree well with the ones found in Ref.~\cite{Ross:2016gvb}; we collect the results in Table~\ref{tab:alpha_ani_bao}.
 We repeat the BAO analysis in the presence of the template with linear oscillations (M1), logarithmic ones (M2), and a bump (M3).
-The constraints on $\alpha_\perp,\, \alpha_\parallel$ are affected in some cases by $< 20\%$ larger uncertainties, see Tab.~\ref{tab:alpha_ani_bao}.
+The constraints on $\alpha_\perp,\, \alpha_\parallel$ are affected in some cases by $< 20\%$ larger uncertainties, see Table~\ref{tab:alpha_ani_bao}.